April 6, 2021

-The home upgrade trend is expected to continue for some time.
-Thinking of jumping in?
-Just keep one thing in mind: Before you and your worker bees get too caught up in improving your hive, remember to make sure your insurance coverage keeps up.
+First, check in with your insurance agent.
+Second, keep tabs on how you are improving the value of your home.
+And third, document your upgrades.
+Before you get too caught up in your project, remember to make sure your insurance coverage will keep up.
 Otherwise, if a severe-weather event, fire or other disaster should strike, you may feel the sting of underinsurance.

 Check in with your agent before getting started

-Family members’ competing needs to work remotely, attend school virtually and socialize with friends via video chat have been difficult to manage in many homes.
+As the work-at-home trend continues, Family members’ competing needs for a place to have video chats and meetings can be difficult to manage in many homes.
 Perhaps you have discovered that your open-concept home layout is a little too open.
 Reworking some of your living space may be just the ticket.

 Pay attention to added value

-Creating dedicated spaces — When public spaces were mostly off limits due to various stages of lockdown, many homeowners took on renovation projects to create dedicated spaces for entertainment and self-improvement.
+Creating dedicated spaces — Many homeowners have been taking on renovation projects to create dedicated spaces for entertainment and self-improvement.
 Perhaps you went ahead and turned a spare bedroom into a home theater room, complete with special seating, new lighting and surround sound.
-You may have modified your garage or basement to become a home gym.
-Or maybe you created a quiet reading or meditation room.
+Or you may be in the process of modifying your garage or basement to become a home gym.
+Or maybe you are planning to create a quiet reading or meditation room.

 As spring marches toward summer, you may have plans to expand your overall living space into the outdoors by creating a safe and comforting backyard sanctuary.
 Or maybe you are adding a play fort or treehouse for the kids.
 You probably need extra coverage for these external improvements.